dradoaica/rebalancer-net/README.md

 3. The final step is that the Coordinator notifies each Follower of the resources it has been assigned and can start its activity (consuming, reading, writing etc).

 Other backends are suited to either.
-With Apache ZooKeeper we can use the faster Resource Barrier algorithm as is documented in the rebalanser-net-zookeeper [readme](https://github.com/Rebalanser/rebalanser-net-zookeeper).

 Leader election determines who the Coordinator is.
 If the Coordinator dies, then a Follower takes its place.
 Leader election and meta-data storage is performed via a consensus service (ZooKeeper, Etcd, Consul) or an RDBMS with serializable transaction support (SQL Server, Oracle, PostgreSQL).
 All communication between nodes is also performed via this backing meta-data store.

 ##  Languages and Backends

-Rebalanser is a suite of code libraries.
+Rebalancer is a suite of code libraries.
 It must be implemented in your language in order to use it.
 Also, different backends will be available.